• Home

 how-to-use-a-tack-cloth-when-painting-cabinets-and-furniture

 I used 2 light coats of the primer and then 2 light coats of the paint on each cabinet and drawer.
+I used a Vaslpar primer, but any brand name primer like Zinsser or KILZ will work best.
 I did both sides of the doors, so they took the longest to paint.
 Once the doors and drawers got a new coat, I went back to the kitchen and painted the base and wall cabinets using the same rollers and brush.

 Best paint roller and paint brush to use when painting kitchen cabinets